 3. More than 311 miles of travel range

-Daimler is offering the Mercedes EQA in a ‘250’ front-wheel drive variant at launch.
-The Mercedes EQA 250 returns a range of 426 km (265 miles) in the WLTP test cycle.
-Another variant capable of going more than 500 km (311 miles) on a full charge will follow, which would be in contention for the United States.
-In due course, the Mercedes EQA range will include one or more all-wheel drive configurations, with two motors generating 200 kW (268 hp) or more.
-Check out the Mercedes EQA 250 specs in the table below:
+Daimler offered the Mercedes EQA in the ‘250’ front-wheel drive variant during the launch.
+The EQA 250 returns a range of 426 km (265 miles) in the WLTP test cycle.
+A variant capable of more than 500 km (311 miles) on a full charge will follow, the company confirmed when unveiling the model.

 4. Tesla-style manufacturing strategy

-China will prove to be a big market for the Mercedes EQA.
+China will prove as a big market for the Mercedes EQA.
 So, the way Tesla is offering a locally manufactured Model Y at an attractive price in that region, the Mercedes EQA will be built by the BBAC joint venture.
-However markets across the globe will source their EQA from the German facility.
+However, markets across the globe will source their EQA from the German facility.